akshay1027/job-application-review/README.md

 - TODO (my own):
 1) Extra filters ✅
 2) Extra update APIs ✅
 3) Multiple jobs (it is a job (single job) review system but still mutiple jobs feature can be added in future) ❌
+4) Send mail after application is marked ✅

 ## Postman documentation of API